jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Kubernetes Namespace (ns)  - Logical isolation for your application</summary>
 <p>

+> Problem Statement: I want logical separation and isolation for my application
+>
+> tl;dr – This is the holder for your application

-What is a Kubernetes Namespace:
+What is a Kubernetes Namespace?
 * In Kubernetes, a namespace is a way to divide cluster resources between multiple users (via resource quotas).
 * When you create a namespace, you can specify resource quotas for that namespace, which can help ensure that one team or set of users doesn't use too many resources and negatively impact the other users in the cluster.
 * Namespaces are also used to isolate resources within a cluster, so that different teams or projects can use the same names for resources without conflicting with each other.
 * For example, you could have a Deployment named "frontend" in the "dev" namespace, and another Deployment also named "frontend" in the "prod" namespace, and they would not conflict with each other.
 * In short, namespaces are a way to organize and divide resources in a Kubernetes cluster, and can be used to isolate resources and set resource quotas.

-> Problem Statement: I want logical separation and isolation for my application
->
-> tl;dr – This is the holder for your application

 kubernetes.io bookmark: [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

+Create a namespace with the name: `ns-bootcamp-pod`
 ```bash
 kubectl create namespace ns-bootcamp-pod
 kubectl config set-context --current --namespace=ns-bootcamp-pod